-Since TikTokers discovered the Trader Joe’s clone, Zoomers have been snatching up bottles of the coveted sunscreen from stores across the country.
+Since TikTokers discovered the budget-friendly Trader Joe’s clone, Zoomers have been snatching up bottles of the coveted sunscreen from stores across the country.
 In Sacramento, I called Trader Joe’s at least four times to track down the Supergoop dupe, but shipments kept getting delayed.
 After driving 400 miles to Los Angeles (for a move, not for the sunscreen), I finally managed to reserve a bottle.
-With both the Supergoop Unseen original and Trader Joe’s copycat in hand, I tested to see how the two compare.
+With both the Supergoop Unseen original and Trader Joe’s sunscreen in hand, I tested to see how the two compare.
 And there’s a clear winner.

 Testing Supergoop Unseen Versus Trader Joe’s Sunscreen

 On top of how light these sunscreens are, they’re also fragrance-free, making them perfect for acne-prone and sensitive skin.
 My skin — oily and slightly acne-prone — tolerated both the Trader Joe’s dupe and Supergoop’s original without producing any blemishes or extra oil.

 Which brings me to the price: For the same 1.7-ounce bottle, Trader Joe’s clone is four times cheaper at just $9, which explains why Gen Z is losing it over this sunscreen.

 Supergoop developed a superb sunscreen.
 But $36 for a tiny bottle?
 No thanks.
 In the end, Trader Joe’s wins by doing what it does best: offering a high-quality in-house product that lived up to the hype — and at a low price.

 But good luck trying to get your hands on it.